busterswt/busterswt.github.io/_posts/2018-02-02-sapient-motherboard.markdown

 ## Drive Cage Fan

-Like Macintosh systems of the era, the Lisa relies on fan-less convection cooling to keep things cool inside the chassis.
+Like Macintosh systems of the era, the Lisa relies on convection cooling to keep things cool inside the chassis.
 With upgrades installed, the temperatures inside the chassis can rise to the point where random system crashes can occur on a regular basis.
 These crashes may manifest themselves as Address Errors, undocumented error codes, scrambled error messages, or even lockups.
-Even without upgrades, over time components exceed tolerences and cause unexpected behavior.
-The Sapient motherboard includes a built-in fan to keep the temperatures down, which is a great thing for upgraded systems and even beneficial for stock applications.
+Even without upgrades, over time components exceed tolerences and can cause unexpected behavior.
+The Sapient motherboard includes a built-in fan to keep the temperatures down, which is a great thing for upgraded systems and even beneficial for stock applications:

 <figure>
   <img src="/assets/images/2018-02-02-sapient-motherboard/cagefan.png" alt="Main Slots"/>
   <figcaption>A cage fan is included to keep the inside of the chassis cool and prolong the life of the components.</figcaption>
 </figure>

+The fan speed is not controlled by software, so it will run at peak speed.
+It's not really noticable, though, and the benefits outweight the additional noise.
+Besides, if you have a ProFile connected you'll never hear it!
 For those that don't want or need a fan, it can be disabled or removed.

 # Installation

 The installation process involves removing the card cage from the machine, removing each card from the cage, and separating the cage frame from the motherboard.
-There are approximately twelve screws attaching the motherboard to the metal plate.
+There are approximately twenty screws involved, give or take a couple.
 Once removed, the factory motherboard can be lifted out and placed in an anti-static bag for safe keeping.

 <div class="side-by-side">
     <div class="toleft">